christopher-jacobs/christopher-jacobs/README.md

-## Hi, I'm Chris
+## ☀️ Hi, I'm Chris

 # 💫 About Me:
-Visual Computing PhD Student at Clemson University<br>My research includes inverse neural rendering, material acquisition, and facial capture and analysis<br>I am looking to pursue a career in Research and Development within the electronic industry<br><br>
+📷 Visual Computing PhD Student at Clemson University<br>🧠 My research includes inverse neural rendering, material acquisition, and facial capture and analysis<br>🔬 I am looking to pursue a career in Research and Development within the electronic industry<br><br>

 ## 🌐 Socials: